 Hotels are affordable in Dallas but I still wouldn’t recommend staying in one if you have other options.
 I just find them too sterile sometimes, not to mention monotonous.
 Unless you find a penthouse or somewhere right in the middle of Downtown, stick to local apartments.

 Airbnb is everywhere in Dallas and some apartments are quite cool, and the best part is that they are very affordable.
-If you are traveling with a larger group or want to spend a little extra for privacy, I’d definitely choose Airbnb.
+If you are traveling with a larger group or want to spend a little extra for privacy, I’d definitely choose a Dallas Airbnb option.

 If you really wanted to save money and have the right equipment, then you could camp out near Dallas.
 Lots of the surrounding lake areas have campgrounds on-site.

 While there is limited public transport to these parts, having a car would make this plausible – this way, you can drive to the nearest train station and then commute into the city.